Skip to main content

 IDFA Panel Details

-This panel shows the IDFA information when users grant tracking permission, allowing for accurate attribution and detailed tracking analytics.
+This panel shows the IDFA information when users grant tracking permission, allowing accurate attribution and detailed tracking analytics.

 ATT Permission Result Values